The EKCO add-on is a utility tool to perform maintenance operations on a kURL cluster.

 This script uncordons the node.

-The shutdown script may fail to complete because it depends on services running on the node to be available to delete pods, but these services may already be shutting down.
-To avoid race conditions, manually run the ekco-reboot service's shutdown script prior to proceeding with system shutdown or reboot:
+The shutdown script can fail to complete because it depends on services running on the node to be available to delete pods, but these services can be shutting down already.
+To avoid race conditions, manually run the ekco-reboot service's shutdown script before proceeding with the system shutdown or reboot:

-If an auto-upgrade schedule is included in your kURL spec and the end user passes the
+If an auto-upgrade schedule is included in your kURL specification and the end user passes the

 auto-upgrades-enabled flag to the install script, a systemd service named

-ekco-upgrade will be installed to automatically check for and install updates to Kubernetes and add-ons.
+ekco-upgrade is installed to automatically check for and install updates to Kubernetes and the add-ons.

 The schedule must be a valid systemd calendar event time.

 This feature is available in version 0.8.0+.